michal-optimizely/google-analytics-optimizely-gtm-integration/README.md

 - *GTM Import Container* (json): JSON file that you can import to GTM to create all the necessary Tags, Triggers and Variables used by this integration.

 ## Instructions when using the JSON file
-1) Download the JSON file
+1) Download the JSON file.
 2) Upload it to your GTM using _Admin > Import Container_.
-Use the *Merge* import option.
+Use the *Merge* import option to avoid overwriting and/or deleting any existing properties.
+If you're updating the integration from previous version, select the option to 'Overwrite conflicting tags, triggers and variables.'
+(Note this won't fully work if updating from version 1.0 due to some discrepancies in the names of individual properties; you will need to manually delete the old properties in that case.)
-3) Update `Optimizely Campaign Decided` & `Optimizely Referrer Override` tags with your own *Google Analytics Setting Variable* (or use the override option to specify the GA Tracking ID)
+3) `Optimizely Campaign Decided` & `Optimizely Referrer Override` tags need to be updated to know what GA tracking ID they should be using.
+[repeat this for both tags] Open the tag settings find the **Google Analytics Settings** field.
+You have two options:
+  - You can use the [Google Analytics Setting Variable] (https://support.google.com/tagmanager/answer/9207621?hl=en).
+This variable needs to be created manually and populated with the GA tracking ID, it's not provided by default.
+  If you select this option, make sure to leave the **Tracking ID* field right below the *Enable overriding settings in this tag* option empty.
+  - If you don't have/don't want to use the Google Analytics Setting Variable, keep the *Enable overriding settings in this tag* option checked and enter your own GA tracking ID in the **Tracking ID** field right below (it will be pre-populated with value 'UA-136103615-1' - this is not correct and needs to be overwritten with your own tracking ID).
-4) Publish the workspace
+4) Publish the workspace.

 ## Properties created in GTM via this import